 In 2016, the Director of the Innovation to Incubation Program at the National Academy of Medicine, who had worked on the national report, reached out to the McKnight Foundation and asked if they would financially support a Minnesota team.
 The McKnight Foundation agreed to support Minnesota’s participation in the second co-hort of states working with the Innovation to Incubation Program.
 The goal of this program is to develop state-specific plans to implement some of the recommendations from the national report.
 The National Academy of Medicine required that each state select a team of 8 to 10 people to participate.
-That team, known as the B8 Workforce Core Team, began meeting in September 2016.
+That team, initially known as the B8 Workforce Core Team, began meeting in September 2016.

 The National Academy of Medicine also required that each state convene a larger advisory committee.
 Minnesota chose to use the existing P3 Design Team as the advisory committee.
-The McKnight Foundation, together with the West Central Initiative, continue to support this work to transform Minnesota’s early childhood workgroup.
+The McKnight Foundation, together with the West Central Initiative, continued to support this work to transform Minnesota’s early childhood workgroup.

 As participants in the B8 State Pathways to Implementation Project, self-assembled state “teams” met regularly to discuss challenges and opportunities for implementing the report’s recommendations in their specific state contexts.
 Participants learn from each other and from experts in the field to inform the development of tailored state action plans and generate strategies for stakeholder engagement.
 Minnesota worked with teams from Colorado and Nebraska.